PedrCorreia/PIC-BitalinoComfy/README.md

 ## Introduction

 Welcome to the PIC-BitalinoComfy repository.
-This project is dedicated to developing custom nodes and scripts for signal processing using PyTorch, SciPy, and other tools.
-The nodes are designed to be used in a signal processing pipeline to generate, manipulate, and visualize periodic signals.
+This repository is dedicated to sharing custom nodes, scripts,  and other tools that I'll develop along this project

 ## Repository Structure